The Filter Bubble Problem

 Then pick your planning engine — the AI that will create your research blueprint.
 Maybe you choose Claude for its structured thinking, or perhaps Gemini for its breadth of knowledge.
 Hit Generate Research Plan.

-Step 2: Review and Refine
+Step 2: Review and Refine Your Plan

 The AI generates a structured plan with objectives and subtopics.
 But here’s the thing: you’re still the expert.
 Edit the plan.
 Add missing angles, rephrase things, tweak the search queries.
 A few minutes here transforms good research into great research.